overlay template chains

 super-imposing a template on top of another.

-template inheritance -- a term that may however be a little
+a term that may however be a little misleading given the very

-from object-oriented programming,
+specific connotations from object-oriented programming.

 Nonetheless, a great feature of evoque overlays is that they are in many